UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_13.md

 ---

 ## 2\.
-Create a classifier or a regressor object
+Create a classifier object

-  - `import` the appropriate classifier or regressor.
+  - `import` the appropriate classifier.
-  - Create an object of the classifier or regressor.
+  - Create an object of the classifier.

 <!-- end list -->